-American College of Obstetricians and Gynecologists (ACOG) practice bulletin 162 (2016, reaffirmed 2020) states the following:
+American College of Obstetricians and Gynecologists (ACOG) practice bulletin 162 (2016) states the following:

-All pregnant women should be offered prenatal assessment for an uploidy by screening or diagnostic testing regardless of maternal age or other risk factors.
-Patients with an increased risk of a fetal genetic disorder include those in the following categories:
+"All pregnant women should be offered prenatal assessment for an euploidy by screening or diagnostic testing regardless of maternal age or other risk factors."

-- Older maternal age

-- Older paternal age

-- Prior child with structural birth defect

-- Previous fetus or child with autosomal trisomy or sex chromosome aneuploidy - Structural anomalies identified by ultrasonography - Parental carrier of chromosome rearrangement - Parental aneuploidy or aneuploidy mosaicism - Parental carrier of a genetic disorder - Biological parent who is affected by an autosomal dominant disorder. (p. e112-e113)
+Patients with an increased risk of a fetal genetic disorder include those in the following categories: Older maternal age, older paternal age, prior child with structural birth defect, previous fetus or child with autosomal trisomy or sex chromosome aneuploidy, structural anomalies identified by ultrasonography, parental carrier of chromosome rearrangement, parental aneuploidy or aneuploidy mosaicism, parental carrier of a genetic disorder, and biological parent who is affected by an autosomal dominant disorder. (p.
+5).